idia640/course-materials/example-case-study-idea.md

 ## Design Thinking

-You decide that you need to find a solution to help people better understand actual risk when tornadoes are in the area — you want to help people imagine what might happen and that the threat is real.
+You decide that you need to find a solution to help people better understand actual risk when tornadoes are in the area — you want to help people imagine what might happen and persuade them that the threat is real.

 ## Attribution